PrefectHQ/prefect/docs/guides/automations.md

 === ".deploy"

-    To follow a more Python based approach to create a deployment, you can use `flow.deploy` as in the example below.
+    To follow a more Python-based approach to create a deployment, use `flow.deploy` as in the example below.

     ```python
     # .deploy only needs a name, valid work pool